AllanViannaP/KaraokeInfinity-Deprecated/README.md

 # Karaoke Infinity
-> Status: In development 🕒
+> Status: Deprecated⚠️

+This project has been replaced by the Node.js version available at: https://github.com/AllanViannaP/Karaoke-Infinity

 ## **About**: